spectrum-health-systems/AvatoolWebService/README.md

 What you can do, though, is check the **Disable All Scripts For Form** and **Disable All Scripts on Error** boxes on the ScriptLink options page, which will ScriptLink from calling any custom web services.

-# API

-# HOW IT WORKS

-# FAQ

 # DEVELOPMENT
 The project is currently being developed by A Pretty Cool Program.
-If your interested in what's coming in the next release, the development branch of the project can be found [development branch](https://github.com/APrettyCoolProgram/Avatool-Web-Service/tree/development).
+If your interested in what's coming in the next release, the development branch of the project can be found [development branch](https://github.com/spectrum-health-systems/Avatool-Web-Service/tree/development).

 ### Contributing
 If you are interested in contributing to this project, please see the [contributing guidelines](https://github.com/APrettyCoolProgram/Avatool-Web-Service/blob/master/APrettyCoolProgramProjects/CODE_OF_CONDUCT.md).